On the Sensitivity of the Lasso to the Number of Predictor Variables: Introduction

-Similar asymptotic conclusions exist in the work by \citet{greenshtein04} on the ``persistence'' of the Lasso estimator.
-In this context, the authors showed that the difference in the expected prediction error of the Lasso estimator and the optimal estimator converges to zero in probability.
-From this result, the authors concluded that ``there is `asymptotically no harm' in introducing many more explanatory variables than observations.''
-The extended work by \citet{greenshtein06} similarly concludes that ``in some `asymptotic sense', when assuming a sparsity condition, there is no loss in letting [$p$] be much larger than $n$.''

-Unfortunately, there is a disconnect between oracle inequalities and the way that the Lasso is implemented in practice.
-In practice $\lambda$ is not taken to be a deterministic value, but rather it is selected using an information criterion such as Akaike's information criterion ($AIC$; \citealp{akaike73}), the corrected $AIC$ ($AIC_c$; \citealp{hurvich89}), the Bayesian information criterion ($BIC$; \citealp{schwarz78}), or Generalized cross-validation ($GCV$; \\ \citealp{craven78}) or using the data-dependent procedure 10-fold cross-validation ($CV$) (see, e.g., \citealp{fan01}, \citealp{leng06}, \citealp{zou07}, and \citealp{flynn13}).
-This motivates us to study the behavior of the loss based on a data-dependent choice of the tuning parameter.
+Unfortunately, there is a disconnect between these theoretical results and the way that the Lasso is implemented in practice.
+In practice $\lambda$ is not taken to be a deterministic value, but rather it is selected using an information criterion such as Akaike's information criterion ($AIC$; \citealp{akaike73}), the corrected $AIC$ ($AIC_c$; \citealp{hurvich89}), the Bayesian information criterion ($BIC$; \citealp{schwarz78}), or Generalized cross-validation ($GCV$; \citealp{craven78}) or by using ($k$-fold) cross-validation ($CV$) (see, e.g., \citealp{fan01}, \citealp{leng06}, \citealp{zou07}, \citealp{yu13}, \citealp{flynn13}, and \citealp{homrighausen14}).
+Since the existing theoretical results do not apply to a data-dependent choice of $\lambda$ \citep{chatterjee14}, it is not clear how well the oracle inequalities represent the performance of the Lasso in practice.

-Define the random variable $\lambda^* = \argmin_{\lambda} L(\lambda)$ to be the optimal (infeasible) choice of $\lambda$ that minimizes the loss function over the regularization path.
-In what follows, we will focus on the loss of the Lasso evaluated at $\lambda^*$.
+This motivates us to study the behavior of the loss at a data-dependent choice of the regularization parameter.
+We define the random variable $\lambda_p^* = \argmin_{\lambda} L_p(\lambda)$ to be the optimal (infeasible) choice of $\lambda$ that minimizes the loss function over the regularization path.
+In what follows, we focus on the loss of the Lasso evaluated at $\lambda_p^*$.
 This selector provides information about the performance of the method in an absolute sense, and it represents the ultimate goal for any model selection procedure designed for prediction.
-By the definition of $\lambda^*$, the loss bound~(\ref{e:loss_bound_rough}) still applies for $\lambda=\lambda^*$.
-Thus, with this choice of selector it is possible to compare the best-case performance of the method against the commonly held views in the literature with a particular focus on the sensitivity of the loss of the Lasso evaluated at $\lambda^*$ to the number of predictor variables.